hzheng/hzheng.github.com/_posts/2012-02-21-one-pass-for-all-intro.md

-Advanced users(esp. programmers) are recommended to choose DIY version, where they could more readily define parameters, relocate JavaScript code's hosting address, and modify the algorithm when necessary.
+Advanced users(esp. programmers) are recommended to choose DIY version, where they could more readily define parameters, relocate JavaScript code's hosting address, change the style of interface(to improve the crude UI), and modify the algorithm when necessary.

 I will be gratified if your interest has been aroused so far.
 Please don't hesitate to [give it a try]({{site.url}}/1pass4all/archive/install.html) now.